isomerpages/mlaw-marketingshopfront/_dispute-resolution/6c-maritime.md

 ---
-title: Maritime
+title: Maritime Dispute Resolution
-permalink: /dispute-resolution/industry-specific/maritime/
+permalink: /dispute-resolution/maritime/
-third_nav_title: Industry-specific

 ---

-## Maritime Dispute Resolution

 Singapore is listed as one of the three arbitral seats in the Baltic and International Maritime Council (BIMCO) Standard Dispute Resolution Clause, the New York Produce Exchange (NYPE) Time Charter Party 2015, and the Singapore Ship Sale Form.